 Prior to her current career, she was an ESL teacher in Chile, South Korea and the United States, teaching students from all over the world in-person and online.
 In 2011, Orndorff received the Teacher of the Year award at Carrot English, where she taught English to South Korean students of all ages.
 She was also an adjunct professor of writing and the Writing Center Director at East-West University in Chicago, Illinois.

 One of the most rewarding experiences of Orndorff’s career was being able to hold her novel in her hands for the first time after it was published.
 She has also enjoyed her opportunities to travel the world and work with tons of amazing and diverse students.

 Orndorff’s advice to students is: “For those who want to be writers or authors, write a lot.
-It sounds simple, but when you actually have to do it, it can sometimes be challenging.
-Just write every day, even if no one is paying you to.”
+Write what feels good.
+Your work will speak to someone.”